by Texas Homesteader ~

 It seems we all get caught up in the rush-rush-rush part of life.

-You know the feeling, where this task is hurried through in order to rush to that next task which is already behind because that other task had to be done?
+You know the feeling, where this task is hurried through in order to rush to that next task which is already behind because another task had to be done?

 Maybe the ability to live slowly is being pushed out of our lives and replaced with ‘busy‘ to the point where all we want to do at the end of the day is plop down onto the couch & watch tv.